 Elite Athlete Policy & Guidelines

 Run Ottawa believes in fair and transparent treatment of all athletes regardless of nationality, race, religion or sexual orientation and expect all our visiting athletes to treat fellow athletes, agents, volunteers, sponsors and organizers with the same respect and receive the same respect.
 We also respect the privacy of all participants.
 Run Ottawa also believes in the value of fair play and sportsmanship and expect all athletes to compete under the rules of World Athletics and WADA.

-Run Ottawa therefore follows the described policies when it comes to elite athletes & their agents.
+Run Ottawa therefore follows the described policies when it comes to elite athletes and their agents.
 These policies are applicable unless there is an agreement between the organization and the athlete/agent that precedes it.

 Expectations of an athlete visiting Run Ottawa